Why tribalism trumps truth

 Tribalism trumps truth

-Let’s say that in order to make the world a better place, you want to convince someone to change their mind about an important topic.
-How can you achieve that?
+Imagine you want to make the world a better place by helping someone see things differently about an important issue.
+How can you do that?

 ⚒️ Listen to understand